martintrojer/martintrojer.github.com/content/post/2013-09-29-testing-an-api-with-simulant.md

 ## Hand-rolled simulations

-Your first attempt to 'simulate' usage (or stress test) this api would probably be to just write some functions.
+Your first attempt to 'simulate' usage (or stress test) this API would probably be to just write some functions.
 Let's start there and then see how we can convert those functions into a simulant simulation.

 ```clojure